 Also of interest is that Concord has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Concord are very well educated compared to the average community in the nation: 35.00% of adults in Concord have a bachelor's degree or even advanced degree.
+The population of Concord is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.01% of adults in Concord have a bachelor's degree or even advanced degree.

+Concord is a somewhat ethnically-diverse city.
 The people who call Concord home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Concord residents report their race to be White, followed by Asian.
-Important ancestries of people in Concord include English, French, French Canadian, and Italian.
+Important ancestries of people in Concord include Irish, English, French, German, and Italian.

 The most common language spoken in Concord is English.
-Other important languages spoken here include Indic languages and French.
+Other important languages spoken here include Spanish and Langs. of India.